Everything you need to know about buying off plan – Part 2: Finding the right property

 Ask yourself: “How easy will it be to sell this property?"

 ”We are not recommending you purchase real estate speculatively.
 Sure, some people have made money by purchasing off the plan and re-selling pre-settlement, but the rule of thumb is that those who have created real wealth through property investment tend to buy and hold on to their properties.
 The reason this question is so important though is that it is a relatively safe assumption that if a property is attractive to the sales market it will be equally attractive as a rental proposition and assuming you are seeking ongoing capital growth it is therefore likely to hold its value at or ahead of the market over the medium term.

 The best apartments and townhouses are usually the first to go.
 Buyers are quick to snap up the apartments with the best views.
 If you can get in early, you’ll have the best chance of securing one of the better properties.

 The above strategies should help you to find the right property for you.
-Make sure you check out the final instalment of our buying off plan series, where we will walk you through the purchasing experience and process.
+Make sure you check out the final installment of our buying-off plan series, where we will walk you through the purchasing experience and process.

 Visit our complete guide to buying off-plan video series

 Enter your details to receive monthly updates on brand new off-plan properties, hot tips on buying off-plan, and VIP access to property viewings and offers.